moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Introduction {#intro}

-This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution {{MOQ-charter}}, using either the QUIC protocol {{RFC9000}} or WebTransport {{WebTrans-charter}}.
+This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution {{MOQ-charter}}, using either the QUIC protocol {{RFC9000}} or WebTransport {{WebTrans-charter}} as transport protocols.

 ## Note for MOQ Working Group participants

-This version of the document is intended to provide the MOQ working group with a starting point for work on the "Use Cases and Requirements document" milestone.
-The update implements the work plan described in {{MOQ-ucr}}.
-The authors intend to request MOQ working group adoption after IETF 115, so the working group can begin to focus on these topics in earnest.
+When adopted, this document is intended to capture use cases that are in scope for work on the MOQ protocol {{MOQ-charter}}, and requirements that arise from these use cases.

+As of this writing, the authors have not planned to request publication on this document, based on our understanding of the IESG's statement on "Support Documents in IETF Working Groups" {{IESG-sdwg}}, which says (among other things):

+> While writing down such things as requirements and use cases help to get a common understanding (and often common language) between participants in the working group, support documentation doesn’t always have a high archival value.
+Under most circumstances, the IESG encourages the community to consider alternate mechanisms for publishing this content, such as on a working group wiki, in an informational appendix of a solution document, or simply as an expired draft.

+It seems reasonable for the working group to improve this document, and then consider whether the result justifies publication as a part of the RFC archival document series.

 # Terminology {#term}